rocket-pool/RPIPs/RPIPs/RPIP-core-dev.md

 - The Core Protocol Team MUST define an indicative protocol roadmap or release schedule based on the prioritisation findings.
 - The Core Protocol Team MUST provide quarterly updates on the roadmap.
-- The protocol roadmap is expected to evolve over time, the Team SHOULD communicate these changes in the quarterly updates .
+- The protocol roadmap is expected to evolve over time, the Core Protocol Team SHOULD communicate these changes in the quarterly updates.

 ### Governance